mailgun/groupcache/README.md

   cluster eventually becomes consistent again.

-* Support for expired values. `SetBytes()`, `SetProto()` and `SetString()` now accept an optional `time.Time{}` which represents a time in the future when the value will expire.
+* Support for expired values. `SetBytes()`, `SetProto()` and `SetString()` now accept an optional `time.Time` which represents a time in the future when the value will expire.
+If you don't want expiration, pass the zero value for `time.Time` (for instance, `time.Time{}`).
 Expiration is handled by the LRU Cache when a `Get()` on a key is requested.
 This means no network coordination of expired values is needed.
 However this does require that time on all nodes in the cluster is synchronized for consistent expiration of values.

 * Now always populating the hotcache.
 A more complex algorithm is unnecessary when the LRU cache will ensure the most used values remain in the cache.
 The